TimWhiting/dartpy/dartpy/README.md

 A simple usage example:

-Darpy is a library that allows dart to call out to python code
+dartpy is a library that allows dart to call out to python code

 For a simple python script inline you can do the following:
 ```dart